Kriyszig/tord/README.md

 ### What is Tor?

-Tor [The Onion Router] is a program devloped to protect your privacy online.
+Tor(The Onion Router) is a program devloped to protect your privacy online.
 You can watch [this video](https://www.youtube.com/watch?v=VmsFxBEN3fc) to learn more about Tor.
 On the plus side, Tor is open source - [git repository](https://gitweb.torproject.org/tor.git).
-If you have any questions regarding it's working, you can check the source code yourself or as the developers on the Tor mailing list - they are a nice bunch of people :)
+If you have any questions regarding it's working, you can check the source code yourself or ask the developers on the [Tor mailing list](https://lists.torproject.org/) - they are a nice bunch of people :)

 #### Note: This project is still in the initital development stage.
 Breaking changes can and will happen.